-Like the BRCA1 and BRCA2 genes, BRIP1, PALB2, RAD51C and RAD51D can cause Fanconi Anaemia.
-Fanconi Anaemia occurs if a baby inherits two mutations in the same gene, one from their mother and from their father.
+Like the BRCA1 and BRCA2 genes, BRIP1, PALB2 and RAD51C can cause Fanconi anaemia.
+Fanconi anaemia occurs if a baby inherits two mutations in the same gene, one from each parent (biallelic inheritance).
 These children are usually born with deformities and/or developmental issues and the bone marrow doesn't work properly.
 If a baby inherits 2 mutations in ATM another severe disease, Ataxia Telangiectasia, develops.
 Carrier testing of a partner may be considered before having children.

 The ATM gene